k1monfared/machine_learning_octave/README.md

 <img src="sample8_cofi_fig1.jpg" width="900" alt="Movie Ratings" align="middle">

 After learning the data, we input some ratings for a new user, and get recommendations for this new user.
-In particular, this users ratings are:
+In particular, this user's ratings are:

 	Rated 4 for Toy Story (1995)
 	Rated 3 for Twelve Monkeys (1995)